pijushcs/LogDumperLib/src/Readme.md

 > The logger instance is a singleton as only once such logger should be there for a particular cleint.

-> While generating a log, the library calls the logging method in async mode that takes an exclusive lock on the client log file before appending the log.
+> While generating a log, the library calls the logging method in async mode that takes an exclusive lock on the client log-file before appending the log.

 ---